nlune/DCGAN-2019/README.md

 <img src="https://github.com/nlune/DCGAN-Face-Inpainting/blob/master/src/display_images/traverse_manifold.png" width="500"/>

 External code was used for loading the .pb file, postprocessing / Poisson blending (link to original in code).

-Option to save images after each iteration in GUI, in the gui_inpaint.py file, set self.saveEaItr = True.
+The instructions for OpenFace were taken from https://bamos.github.io/2016/08/09/deep-completion/